Jun 022026

 The capacitance of a capacitor can also be obtained differently by including the value of the dielectric constant.

-How to obtain the Capacity, knowing the dielectric constant and its physical dimensions?
+How to obtain the capacity, knowing the dielectric constant and its physical dimensions?

 A capacitor is formed by two parallel plates.
-If there is a vacuum between these plates, the value of the capacity is: C = εo a / d. where:
+If there is a vacuum between these plates, the value of the capacity is:

 • a = area of each plate in m2